ISO 17025 Auditing

-Oftentimes, ISO 17025 is a regulatory requirement.
-In other cases, it is customer pressure Either way, for most organizations, 17025 is essential for business.
+Oftentimes, ISO 17025 is a necessity.
+In other cases, it is customer pressure.
+Either way, for most organizations, 17025 is essential for business.
 Without it, the organization’s whole business is at risk.
 Organizations cannot risk jeopardizing this with an ineffective management system, and internal auditing is the gatekeeper to ensure the ongoing success of the organization.

 ISO 17025 is an accreditation standard, not a certification standard such as the likes of ISO 9001 or ISO 14001.
 Accreditation is designed to give us total confidence in the organization’s system.
 In a certified system, it might be acceptable to have systems that may lead to some errors.
 In an accreditation system, errors are simply not acceptable.